-Waste reduction is the ultimate target of lean manufacturing, a manufacturing practice that takes into account all expenditure of all resources to identify value from the customer’s perspective.
+Waste reduction is the ultimate target of lean manufacturing.
+Lean manufacturing is a manufacturing practice that considers all expenditure of all resources to identify value from the customer’s perspective.

-In general, one of the biggest contributors to waste is inventory.
+Companies usually use ERP software to control manufacturing business activities such as purchasing, production processes, and sales.
+This is because one of the areas that usually contributes to waste is inventory management.
 Thus, manufacturers would decide to cut down expenses on procurement.
 However, there are also several other effective ways that manufacturers can implement to reduce waste.

 1. Identify the Key Areas of Waste

-Anything that provides no value to the customer and contributes nothing to your bottom line, but definitely has a cost can be classified as waste.
-It may exist in every department of your company, thus it’s critical for you to find out the most common areas of waste in your business.
+Anything that provides no value to the customer and contributes nothing to your bottom line but has a cost can be classified as waste.
+It may exist in every department of your company.
+Thus it’s critical for you to find out the most common areas of waste in your business.

-Have you been producing too many goods that are not even needed by your customers?
-Or is there too much delay in your production process so you need more time and costs to spend on machines and workers?
+Have you been producing too many goods that your customers do not even need?
+Or is there too much delay in your production process, so you need more time and costs to spend on machines and workers?

 2. Manage Inventory Efficiently

-Efficient inventory management means keeping the right amount of inventory (including raw materials, WIP, and finished goods), thereby reducing the risk of loss, decay, and, damage.
+Efficient inventory management means keeping the proper inventory (including raw materials, WIP, and finished goods), thereby reducing the risk of loss, decay, and damage.
 So, how do you control the procurement of goods at a manufacturing plant?

 First of all, you must be able to forecast your inventory needs.
-You need to make sure that the amounts and types of materials that you keep are adequate for your production and the goods you will produce are in accordance with your customer demands, so there will be no more unnecessary purchases.
+Then, you need to make sure that the amounts and types of materials you keep are adequate for your production.
+Also, the goods you will produce follow your customer’s demands.
+This step aims to make sure that there will be no more unnecessary purchases.

-Examine your previous sales data and keep yourself up to date with current trends to estimate how many items you have to produce and what materials you are going to need.
-Find out your best-selling products and those that are less profitable, so you can produce and sell the right items this time.
+Examine your previous sales data and keep yourself up to date with current trends to estimate how many items you have to produce and what materials you will need.
+Find out your best-selling products and those that are less profitable so that you can create and sell the right items this time.

-In addition to using the right forecasting technique, you also need to control your inventory by regularly monitoring your stock levels.
+In addition to using the correct forecasting technique, you also need to control your inventory by regularly monitoring your stock levels.
 Make sure your inventory is always at the predetermined minimum level.
-Know when you have to reorder, so you can avoid stock-outs.
+Know when you have to reorder so that you can avoid stock-outs.

 3. Reduce Packaging Materials Usage

 Redesign your product if that’s possible.
-Replace your product packaging with reusable and recyclable materials for starting a zero-waste lifestyle.
-Also, consider making a new product out of the cardboard boxes or leftover plastics that you use to pack your current products.
+For example, replace your product packaging with reusable and recyclable materials for starting a zero-waste lifestyle.
+Also, consider making a new product out of cardboard boxes or leftover plastics that you use to pack your current products.

 4. Establish Routine Maintenance Schedules